GodblessUrassa/customer-spending-pattern/README.md

 ## Recommendations
 * Since the store has seasonal high-spending customers that contribute significantly to its revenue, it should personalize the marketing campaigns and promotions that will encourage them to make more purchases.
 These customers may be interested in premium services, exclusive products, or reward programs that cater to their high spending habits.
-* Encourage medium spenders.
+* Encourage medium spenders and retail customers with yearly income greater than $100,000.
 This segment has the potential to spend more, so it may be worthwhile to encourage them to spend more with incentives such as discounts
 * To retail customers, the store can personalize promotions or discounts that will attract more sales.
 For example, Adult and Youth group customers.
 * Further analysis should be done on cross selling which can boost the purchase of accessories, clothing products, and bike components